In Force — Phase 1 active from 1 May 2026

 TLA Agent Fact Sheet

-The practical compliance guide for agents and property managers covering service obligations, workflows and portfolio-wide standards.
+Compliance guide for agents and property managers covering service obligations and workflows.

 Agent Pack